3rd Gen AMD Ryzen processors:

-Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Pro R4 workstation, which supports up to five monitors with fast performance at a terrific price.
+Digital Tigers is pleased to feature 3rd Generation AMD Ryzen processors in the new Stratosphere Pro R4 workstation, which supports up to four monitors with fast performance at a terrific price.
 If you're someone who hates to choose between performance and value, why not choose both?

 See the primer that follows to learn more about key terms such as CPU cores, threads, multithreading, clock speed and Turbo Core.